 As we have already mentioned, React JS is an open-source structure created by the Facebook team.
 For developers, this means a) they get to involve third-party tools and libraries (which allows creating the most extraordinary web solutions with React JS), and b) they get to participate in one of the most rapidly growing programming communities in the world.
 Indeed, React JS is used by over 36 million specialists from all over the world regularly.

 Some of the most popular websites in the world use the React JS library.
 That, alone, should be sufficient reason to choose this tool in your own web-building efforts.
-Keep in mind, however, that its use requires a sufficient level of professional competency.
+Keep in mind, however, that its use requires a sufficient level of professional competency (and you can make sure of ours by checking some of the projects that we did).